Skip navigation links

 • Sourcing and Reliability

 • Vetting AI Tools: Before adopting any AI tool, it must be vetted for its reliability, security, and alignment with MSU's ethical values.
 This includes consulting with information technology (IT) professionals and adhering to privacy, security policies, and environmental responsibility.
-More information can be found in the IT Procurement Process.
+More information can be found in the IT Product/Solution Review.

 • Documentation and Review: AI tools should be documented, including their purposes, the rationale for their selection, and the outcomes they are intended to achieve.
 This documentation will facilitate accountability and continuous improvement.